-Nowadays, even pro riders have an electric bike in their garage.
+Nowadays, even many pro riders have an electric bike in their garage.

 The RadWagon ebike is an example of the types of bikes that popularized and revolutionized the electric bicycle market.
 Who can argue that an e-cargo bike is a bad idea and that a motor is unnecessary on a bicycle like that?

 Ebikes have also come a long way in terms of performance, technology, durability, and the quality of the build.
 Therefore, if you still hold any prejudices towards them, I think it’s time to make a change.

 Why Is This Bike Cool (and Not So Cool)?

 First of all, the Rad Power company has a direct-to-consumer business model which means they eliminate all retailers and middlemen that increase the price without a good reason.
 That’s why this bike offers incredible money to value ratio.

 Looks, simplicity, and practicality certainly add to the positive impression.
 Depending on the owner of the bike, every RadWagon can be a unique bicycle.
 It has a variety of uses, which can be emphasized with different accessories that you fit on it.

 Overall, RadWagon is a cool bike that is authentic in many ways and offers a lot more for the money than some other similar products.

 I don’t want to be too critical towards Rad Power and RadWagon.
 They’ve made an e-cargo bike that costs just $1,500.
 You can buy 3 or 4 RadWagon’s for the average price of an e-cargo bicycle on the market.